 See the General Information section of the Catalog for the University policies governing transfer of credits.
 RSG allows that no more than nine credit hours may be transferred from another institution, which must be accredited at the graduate level by a recognized accreditation agency.
 Transferred credit hours cannot be applied to more than one degree.
-Only courses with a letter grade of B or higher are eligible for transfer.
+Generally, only courses with a letter grade of B or higher are eligible for transfer (a lower grade received from a law school may be accepted because of the lower grade standard in law schools).
 In addition, we will consider: